【Four reasons why China promotes hydrogen energy (Part 1)】

 As described above, China’s renewable energy seems to be growing steadily, but there are some challenges.
 The first is the lack of transmission line infrastructure due to the rapid development of renewable energy power generation facilities.
 The second is the gap of peak time of supply and demand, caused by the natural variability of power generation, which is the characteristic of renewable energy.
 Excessive generated electricity in a certain period cannot be transported to and be consumed in areas that have high demands.

 In other words, although lots of generation capacity of renewable energy have been developed, there is a shortage of the electric grid infrastructure that transmit generated power.
 Even if there is an electric grid, the amount of power generation exceeds the actual power demand required by an area within which grid can transmit, generating a large amount of surplus electricity.
 In this way, though having the power generation capacity of renewable energy in China, power generation facilities may not actually be utilized (the facilities are actually stopped.) .
-Such a losas of power generation opportunity is called “abandoned electricity (including abandoned wind power, abandoned photovoltaic power, and abandoned hydro power)” , becoming the major issue for renewable energy in China.
+Such a loss of power generation opportunity is called “curtailed electricity (including curtailed wind power, curtailed photovoltaic power, and curtailed hydro power)” , becoming the major issue for renewable energy in China.

 One candidate to solve this problem is the storage of abandoned electricity by batteries.
 However, the current technology has a limit on the energy storage capacity of batteries.
 It is not practical to use them as a storage facility for a renewable energy farm whose capacity exceeds GW.
 Also, batteries naturally discharge, so they are not suitable for long-term power storage.